The Brownian Web as a random $\mathbb R$-tree: Introduction

+At last, {we mention that in \cite[Sec.~4.2]{A3}, Aldous sketched the construction of a random $\R$-tree corresponding to a mesh of the Brownian web as a limit of specific approximations with nice exchangeability properties.
+His work builds on a very general and rather ``soft'' construction, but provides relatively little information about the random tree obtained in this way.
+(His random trees are tree-like closed subsets of $\ell^1$, so for example even local compactness is not guaranteed.)
+On the other hand, the present paper provides a global construction of the Brownian Web (in space-time, as opposed to the one at fixed times of~\cite{GSW}) as a random $\R$-tree satisfying a number of useful properties.}

-At last, the present paper fits the Brownian Web into the wider framework of random $\R$-trees.
-Many fascinating objects belong to this realm and display interesting relations to important statistical mechanics models, such as Aldous's CRT in~\cite{A1,A2,A3}, the L\'evy and Stable trees of Le Gall and Duquesne and their connection to superprocesses~\cite{DL}, the Brownian Map and random plane quadrangulations~\cite{LG,Mi}, the scaling limit of the Uniform Spanning Tree and SLE~\cite{Schramm,BCK}, just to mention a few.
+Many fascinating random $\R$-trees have been studied, such as Aldous's CRT in~\cite{A1,A2,A3}, the L\'evy and Stable trees of Le Gall and Duquesne and their connection to superprocesses~\cite{DL}, and display interesting relations to important statistical mechanics models, e.g.\ the Brownian Map and random plane quadrangulations~\cite{LG,Mi}, the scaling limit of the Uniform Spanning Tree and SLE~\cite{Schramm,BCK}, just to mention a few.
 As expected, the law of the Brownian Web as a random $\R$-tree is different from those alluded to above (see Corollary~\ref{cor:BCdim} and Remark~\ref{rem:BCdim}) but it would be interesting to explore further this new interpretation in light of the aforementioned works to see if extra properties of the Brownian Web itself or the Brownian Castle of~\cite{CHbc} can be derived.